Forecasting Funding Rates for Crypto Perpetual Futures

 Workflow

-- 6. Add guarded private workflows later: Read-only account reconciliation comes before trade keys.
-Live mode requires explicit enablement, tiny notional caps, client order IDs, margin guards, and kill switches.
+• 6.
+Add guarded private workflows later: Read-only account reconciliation comes before trade keys.
+Exchange writes require explicit enablement, tiny notional caps, client order IDs, margin guards, venue routing, and kill switches.
 Sources: [BINANCE_ORDER] [SDK_README]

 Controlled Rollout

-- Phase 3: Paper trading with partial-fill and hedge-drift handling, still without live orders.
+• Phase 3: Paper trading with partial-fill and hedge-drift handling, still without exchange writes.
 Sources: [YANG2025]

 Hard Risk Gates